RagnarB83/ash-documentation/docs/job-types.rst

 The main job-types available in ASH:

-- Single-point energy/property jobs in Ash (instead of using the QM code directly) are useful for the purpose of doing electrostatically embedded QM/MM, running multiple energy/property calculations in parallel, creating advanced workflows etc.
+- Single-point energy/property jobs in Ash  are useful for the purpose of doing electrostatically embedded QM/MM, running multiple energy/property calculations in parallel, creating advanced workflows etc.
-- Geometry optimizations can be performed using a simple internal Optimizer or via more flexible external optimizers that can be easily installed.
+- Geometry optimizations are typically performed using the geomeTRICOptimizer function (an interface function to the geomeTRIC library)
 - Numerical frequencies can be performed for any Hamiltonian (QM, MM or QM/MM).
 Analytical frequencies available for some theories.
 - Nudged elastic band calculations are available via an interface to the Knarr-NEB code.
 - Molecular dynamics.